-The Committee met twice during the year under review and once following the year-end.
+The Committee met twice during the year under review.
 In addition, the Committee meets the Auditor at least annually, without any other party present, for a private discussion.
-Details of the composition of the Committee are set out in the Corporate Governance Statement on page 51.
+Details of the composition of the Committee are set out in the Corporate Governance Statement on page 50.
 The members of the Committee consider that they have the requisite skills and experience to fulfil the responsibilities of the Committee.
-As a financial sector analyst running substantial funds in the financial and investment trust sectors for twenty years, and having previously chaired the audit committee of (now dissolved) US Smaller Companies Investment Trust for ten years, I have recent and relevant financial experience with which to fulfil my role as Chair of the Committee, and the Committee as a whole has competence relevant to the investment trust sector.
+I have recent and relevant financial experience with which to fulfil my role as Chair of the Committee, and the Committee as a whole has competence relevant to the investment trust sector.